k8ssandra/k8ssandra-operator/docs/add-dc.md

       arguments:
         source_datacenter: dc1
 ```
 Cass Operator manages and reconciles CassandraTasks.
-A rebuild of all keyspaces will be performed on each node in `dc2`, one node at a time.
+A rebuild of all keyspaces will be
+performed on each node in `dc2`, one node at a time.

-The operator requeues reconciliation requests until the rebuild is finished
+The operator requeues reconciliation requests until the rebuild is finished.

 **Note:** Upon successful completion Cass Operator deletes the CassandraTask.

 ## Choose Source Datacenter for Streaming
 Suppose our K8ssandraCluster already has `dc1` and `dc2`, and now we want to add `dc3`.
+There will be replicas in each datacenter.
+When a new datacenter is brought online, data
+needs to synced across replicas.
+This is typically done with rebuild operations which
+stream data from nodes in one datacenter to nodes in another datacenter.

 By default K8ssandra Operator will choose the first DC as the source for streaming.
+Set
-Set the `k8ssandra.io/rebuild-src-dc` annotation to tell the operator from which DC to stream.
+the `k8ssandra.io/rebuild-src-dc` annotation to tell the operator from which DC to stream.

 If we want to stream from `dc2`, then we would have something like this: